The Victim Privacy Argument: Examined

 - Victims being harmed because their calls were broadcast

-What encryption definitively does is prevent oversight of how police respond to victim calls:
+What encryption actually does is prevent oversight of how police respond to victim calls:

 - Did officers respond promptly to a domestic violence call?